Skip to main content

 After you configure 2FA, using a time-based one-time password (TOTP) mobile app, or via text message, you can add a security key, like a FIDO2 hardware security key, Apple Touch ID or Windows Hello.
 The technology that enables authentication with a security key is called WebAuthn.
 WebAuthn is the successor to U2F and works in all modern browsers.
 For more information, see "WebAuthn" and "Can I Use."

 Optionally, you can add a passkey to your account.
 Passkeys are similar to security keys.
 However, passkeys satisfy both password and 2FA requirements, so you can sign in to your account in one step.
 If you have already configured a security key for 2FA that is passkey eligible, you may be prompted to upgrade your security key into a passkey during passkey registration.
-For more information, see "About passkeys" and "Managing your passkeys."
+See "About passkeys."

 You can also use GitHub Mobile for 2FA after configuring a TOTP mobile app or text messages.
 GitHub Mobile uses public-key cryptography to secure your account, allowing you to use any mobile device that you've used to sign in to GitHub Mobile as your second factor.